Legal Man

-"Legal Man" is the debut single of Scottish indie pop band Belle and Sebastian.
+"Legal Man" is a song by Scottish indie pop band Belle and Sebastian, released as their first stand-alone single.
 The track features Isobel Campbell, Sarah Martin, and Rozanne Suarez (credited as the Maisonettes) on vocals and Snow Patrol drummer Jonny Quinn on congas.
 The cover artwork—designed by Andrew Symington—features band members Stevie Jackson and Campbell along with Adrienne Payne and Suarez.
-Two B-sides were released with the single: "Judy Is a Dick Slap", an instrumental, and "Winter Wooskie", which was the last time bass player Stuart David sang lead vocals before departing the band in 2000.
+Two B-sides were released with the single: "Judy Is a Dick Slap" (an instrumental) and "Winter Wooskie", which was the last time bass player Stuart David sang lead vocals before departing the band in 2000.

 "Legal Man" was released in May 2000, first in the United States on 16 May, then in the United Kingdom six days later.
 It reached number 15 on the UK Singles Chart, number 10 in Norway, number 46 in Sweden, and number 50 in Ireland.
 In Canada, the track reached number four on Nielsen SoundScan's Canadian Singles Chart.
+It is the band's highest-selling single in the United States.
 The song's music video was directed by Campbell.